Acceptable67/LibDragonN64-Color-Graphics-Test/README.md

-# LibDragonN64 Color Graphics Test
+# LibDragonN64 ROMs
 A play around of mathematical functions to draw interesting objects to the screen.

 ### Compile Script (Windows only)
+This REQUIRES the N64DEV directory which can be [downloaded here](http://73.55.44.55/n64dev.7z).
+It includes MIPS built for Windows and LibDragon.
+Extract it into a folder called <b>N64DEV</b>.

-In Visual Studio, go to Build Events -> Pre Build Event and add the following to the Command Line section (This requires you have the "N64DEV" directory with MIPS+LibDragon):
+In Visual Studio, go to Build Events -> Pre Build Event and add the following to the Command Line section:

 ```
 SET N64_INST=C:\n64dev